 This is the second of two books we’re reviewing, with the theme of starting school.
-Some schools have already started back for the year, others are about to, so this book may help ease the nerves of some little ones and their older ones.
+Most schools have already started back for the year, and this book may help ease the nerves of some little ones and their older ones.

 First Day outlines the morning routine of a mother and daughter, preparing for the first day of school for the daughter.
 There’s lots to organise and some pep-talk required along the way.
 Everyone needs to be a little brave, but it will all be okay.